kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 ```

 That didn't work!
 The problem is that the real numbers
-are not computable so Lean will not just reduce *0² + 1²*
+*are not computable* (!) so Lean cannot reduce *0² + 1²*
-to *1*.
-One *cannot* compute real numbers, but rather must
+to *1* computationally.
+Instead, opne must must *reason*
-reason about them based on the axioms used to define them.
+logically reals based on the axioms used to define them
+and theorems already proved from those axioms.
+One must

-In this particular case, one must *deduce* that *0² + 1²*.
+*deduce* that *0² + 1²*.

-One can do this reasoning entirely on one's own, but it is
+You can do such reasoning entirely on your own, but it is
-tedious and requires an understanding of complex definitions
+tedious and requires an understanding of definitions and
-and previously proved theorems about real numbers.
+previously proved theorems about real numbers.

 The good news is that Lean provides a vast library of programs
 that *automate* aspects of proof construction.
 These programs,